carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 codebases, plus encouraging small units of compilation.
 It's still possible for people to create small Carbon packages, without breaking it into multiple libraries.

+#### Different file type labels

+We're using `api` and `impl` for file types, and have `test` as an open question.

+We've considered using `interface` instead of `api`, but that introduces a terminology collision with interfaces in the type system.

+We've considered dropping `api` from naming, but that creates a definition from absence of a keyword.
+It also would be more unusual if both `impl` and `test` must be required, that `api` would be excluded.
+We prefer the more explicit name.

+We could spell out `impl` as `implementation`, but are choosing the abbreviation for ease of typing.
+We also don't think it's an unclear abbreviation.

+We expect `impl` to be used for implementations of `interface`.
+This isn't quite as bad as if we used `interface` instead of `api` because of the `api` export syntax on entities, such as `api fn Foo()`, which could create ambiguities as `interface fn Foo()`.
+It may still confuse people to see an `interface impl` in an `api` file.
+However, we're touching on related concepts and don't see a great alternative.

 #### Function-like syntax